Rich nations, China must accelerate race to net zero: IEA

 "The world has already delayed too long to avoid hard choices," the global energy watchdog said.

-The report, which comes ahead of crunch UN climate talks, updates the IEA's landmark 2021 "Net Zero Roadmap", which said new fossil fuel development was incompatible with global decarbonisation by mid-century and the 1.5C target.
+The report, which comes ahead of crunch UN climate talks, updates the IEA's landmark 2021 "Net Zero Roadmap", which said new fossil fuel development was incompatible with global decarbonisation by mid-century.

-Two years later the IEA has seen progress in the form of record growth in solar power capacity and electric car sales.
+IEA chief Fatih Birol said he was more "hopeful" now than two years ago, thanks to record growth in solar power capacity and electric car sales in line with the IEA's pathway to net-zero emissions.

-These are in line with the IEA's pathway to net-zero emissions, as are the plans put in place by industry to roll out new manufacturing for them.
+He praised "very impressive" policies in the United States, Europe, China and India that have helped drive clean energy investment up 40 percent to $1.8 trillion this year.

 The energy sector is "changing faster than many people think", the IEA said, adding that together these clean energy technologies are projected to deliver a third of the emissions reductions needed by 2030.

-But it warned of the negative impact of increased fossil fuel investments and "stubbornly high emissions" during the same period, which saw a post-pandemic economic rebound and the energy crisis driven by Russia's invasion of Ukraine.
+But it warned of the negative impact of increased fossil fuel investments and "stubbornly high emissions" during the post-pandemic economic rebound and the energy crisis driven by Russia's invasion of Ukraine.

+This includes global renewable power capacity tripling this decade, energy efficiency improvement rates doubling, sales of electric vehicles and heat pumps surging, and energy sector methane emissions falling 75 percent.

+A "huge policy-driven ramping up of clean energy capacity" is needed, the IEA said, driving fossil fuel demand 25 percent lower by 2030.

-"The pathway to 1.5C has narrowed in the past two years, but clean energy technologies are keeping it open," said IEA chief Fatih Birol.
+"The pathway to 1.5C has narrowed in the past two years, but clean energy technologies are keeping it open," said Birol.

 The IEA this month forecast that world demand for oil, gas and coal would peak this decade thanks to the "spectacular" growth of cleaner energy technologies and electric cars.